wangd12rpi/FinLoRA/README.md

 ### Cross-task Generalization (Mixture of LoRA Experts)

-We started with single-task finetuning, i.e., finetune a LoRA adaptor for a task.
+We started with single-task fine-tuning, i.e., fine-tune a LoRA adaptor for a task.
 We got good performance.

 Mixture of LoRA Experts (LoRA-MoE): a LoRA module acts as an expert, a router network assigns weights, such as in [X-LoRA](https://arxiv.org/pdf/2402.07148) [4].
 X-LoRA is built on top of huggingface PEFT.